‘It’s horrific’: Family says older student sexually assaulted kindergartner on bus

 The Jackson Schools superintendent said he cannot discuss the case since a lawsuit is pending.
 He stressed student safety is the district’s top priority.

-“The family wants to make sure their daughter gets any helps she needs,” Mills said.
+“The family wants to make sure their daughter gets any help she needs,” Mills said.
 “And they also want to make sure something like this doesn’t happen again.”